 DMP Advantages and Disadvantages

-5. Not all your debts have to be included in a DMP
+2. Not all your debts have to be included

 You do not have to include all of your creditors in a DMP.
-If you want to leave a creditor out of the arrangement and continue to pay them as normal you can do so.
-Having said that it is normally recommended that all creditors are included in the plan.
+You can leave a debt out of the arrangement if you want to.
+However this is not necessarily recommended.

-Homeowners will often chose a DMP to help resolve a debt problem because there is no obligation to release equity from your property.
+Homeowners often chose a a debt management plan because there is no obligation to release equity from your property.
 However you may still wish to do so to enable you to repay your creditors more quickly if you have the opportunity.

 1. All of your debt must be repaid